Temps and termites are on the rise. Schedule your free inspection today.

 Yellow jackets (Vespula and Dolichovespula spp) are black with yellow markings and range in size from ⅜ to ⅝ inch long, with queens being significantly larger.
 They nest underground, inside structural voids, or hanging from tree branches or structural overhangs.

-Bald-faced hornets (Dolichovespula maculata) can get up to 3/4 inch long and are primarily black in color with a white face.
+Bald-faced hornets (Dolichovespula maculata) can get up to ¾ of an inch long and are primarily black in color with a white face.
 They are a relative to the yellow jacket, so their nests are found only hanging from tree branches or structural overhangs.

-European hornets (Vespa crabro) are brown with yellow stripes and are the largest hornet in North America, reaching lengths of one to one and a half inches.
+European hornets (Vespa crabro) are brown with yellow stripes and are the largest hornet in North America, reaching lengths of 1 ½ inches.
 Their nests are found only in voids such as hollow trees or hollow soffits.

 More resources on different wasps